Prof. Master's Awards

 SGS Summer Gym Bursary

-With an aim to foster holistic health and wellness of graduate students, the SGS Summer Gym Bursary offers students a reimbursement for up to 100% of their on-campus summer athletic membership fees.
+With an aim to foster holistic health and wellness of graduate students, the SGS Summer Gym Bursary offers students a reimbursement for up to 100% of their campus summer athletic membership or program fees.
 The SGS Summer Gym Bursary is open to registered professional and research stream graduate students.
 Participating facilities include Hart House Fitness Centre and Kinesiology & Physical Education (KPE) athletic facilities.

-With the SGS Summer Gym Bursary, students will receive a maximum reimbursement of $80.15 to apply towards their summer membership purchased to access both in-person and on-line programs through a campus athletic facility.
-In other words, students will be fully reimbursed for a May-August summer gym membership at Hart House and receive up to $80.15 towards the cost of a full or partial summer membership purchased at KPE.
+With the SGS Summer Gym Bursary, students will receive a maximum reimbursement of $100 to apply towards the cost of their purchase to access either in-person or on-line programs through a campus athletic facility.

 UTM or UTSC graduate students interested in accessing summer athletic programs and services are asked to inquire locally about possible bursaries.
 UTM students may contact firstname.lastname@example.org and UTSC students are asked to visit the University of Toronto’s Graduate Education website for information and direct questions to email@example.com.